microsoft/azurechat/docs/8-extensions.md

     - The function definition for creating GitHub issue

-      The `body` parameter is required by Azure Chat as it uses it to generate request body for the function call.
+      The `body` parameter is required by Corporate Chat as it uses it to generate request body for the function call.
 The parameters of the `body` is a representation of the GitHub issues API.
 You can find the full documentation [here](https://docs.github.com/en/rest/issues/issues?apiVersion=2022-11-28#create-an-issue).

       ```json
       {